 For communication purpose and command/control lines, follow the particular protocol standard.
-For example, Ethernet can use shielded (STP).

 7.5 Galvanic Isolation

 PELV offers protection through extra low voltage.
 Protection against electric shock is ensured when the electrical supply is of the PELV type and the installation is made as described in local/national regulations on PELV supplies.